Natural Communities and More

 Learn about the natural communities you can find along the trails at Rock Creek Park and why they inhabit different areas in the landscape.

-Sometimes the vegetation you see owes its look to ongoing human intervention...
+Sometimes the vegetation patterns you see owe their look to ongoing human intervention...

 Which of Rock Creek Park's natural communities naturally cluster with each other?